lnqs/textual-image/README.md

 **Works**: Yes

 **Notes:**
-Sixel support was added in version 1.22, which is currently the pre-release.
+Sixel support was added in version 1.22, please make sure you're on that version.

 ### xterm